-2011 Annual Non-Equity Incentives for Messrs.
-Powell Brown, Cory Walker and Scott Penny.
+2012 Annual Non-Equity Incentives for Messrs.
+Powell Brown and Cory Walker

-For Mr. Powell Brown and Mr. Walker, whose responsibilities are not tied to a particular region, but rather encompass the Company as a whole, and for Mr. Penny, who serves as Chief Acquisitions Officer in addition to his responsibility for a region, the 2011 non-equity incentive amount was determined by the change in earnings per share in 2011 from 2010, without regard for change in acquisition earn-out payables.
+For Messrs.
+Powell Brown and Cory Walker, whose responsibilities are not tied to a particular region, but rather encompass the Company as a whole, the 2012 non-equity incentive amount was determined by the change in earnings per share in 2012 from 2011, without regard for change in acquisition earn-out payables.
 The non-equity incentive amount for Messrs.
-Powell Brown, Walker and Penny was calculated based on the following formula: [base bonus] times [100% plus the percentage change in earnings per share, without regard for change in acquisition earn-out payables].
+Powell Brown and Cory Walker was calculated based on the following formula: [base bonus] times [100% plus the percentage change in earnings per share, without regard for change in acquisition earn-out payables].

-The base bonus amounts for purposes of this calculation were: in the case of Mr. Powell Brown, \$1,200,000; for Mr. Walker, \$325,000; and for Mr. Penny, \$700,000.
-Our earnings per share in 2011 after adjustment to exclude change in acquisition earn-out payables equaled \$1.12, which represented no change from 2010.
-As a result, the 2011 non-equity incentive amounts were: for Mr. Powell Brown, \$1,200,000; for Mr. Walker, \$325,000; and for Mr. Penny \$700,000.
+The base bonus amounts for purposes of this calculation were: in the case of Mr. Powell Brown, \$1,200,000; and for Mr. Cory Walker, \$325,000.
+Our earnings per share in 2012 after adjustment to exclude change in acquisition earn-out payables equaled \$1.27, which represented an increase of 13.39% over 2011.
+As a result, the 2012 non-equity incentive amounts were: for Mr. Powell Brown, \$1,360,714; and for Mr. Cory Walker, \$368,527.

-2011 Annual Non-Equity Incentives for Messrs.
-Lydecker and Strianese
+2012 Annual Non-Equity Incentives for Messrs.
+Bridges and Strianese

 For Messrs.
-Lydecker and Strianese, as for our other executive officers with regional operational responsibilities other than Mr. Penny, the 2011 nonequity incentive amount consisted of two components:
+Bridges and Strianese, as for most of our other executive officers with regional operational responsibilities, the 2012 non-equity incentive amount consisted of two components, which are outlined in detail below.

-- The first component, which affected 40% of the 2011 non-equity incentive amount, was determined by the change in earnings per share in 2011 from 2010, without regard for change in acquisition earn-out payables.
+• The first component, which affected 40% of the 2012 non-equity incentive amount, was determined by the change in earnings per share in 2012 from 2011, without regard for change in acquisition earn-out payables.
 The first component was calculated based on the following formula: [40%] times [base bonus] times [100% plus the percentage change in earnings per share without regard for change in acquisition earn-out payables].
-The base bonus amounts for these individuals were: for Mr. Lydecker \$680,000, and for Mr. Strianese, \$625,000.
-As a result, the first component of the 2011 non-equity incentive amounts was: for Mr. Lydecker, \$272,000, and for Mr. Strianese, \$250,000. - The second component, which affected 60% of the 2011 non-equity incentive amount, was determined by the change in pre-tax growth of individual regions.
-The second component was calculated based on the following formula: [60%] times [base bonus] times [100% plus (percentage increase in pre-tax growth for the regions for which each of Mr. Lydecker and Mr. Strianese were responsible in 2011 over 2010)], subject to a cap of 125% of 60% of the base bonus amount.
-As discussed above, the base bonus amounts for these individuals were: for Mr. Lydecker, \$680,000, and for Mr. Strianese, \$625,000.
-In 2011, Mr. Lydecker's region experienced an increase of 2.98% and Mr. Strianese's region experienced an increase of 36.97%, in pre-tax growth (after adjustment for gains or losses on sales of books of business and sales of fixed assets, and for certain regional expenses).
-As a result, the second component of the 2011 non-equity incentive amounts was: for Mr. Lydecker, \$420,172, and for Mr. Strianese, after application of the cap referenced above, \$468,750.
+The base bonus amounts for these individuals were: for Mr. Bridges, \$680,000 and for Mr. Strianese, \$675,000.
+As a result, the first component of the 2012 non-equity incentive amounts was: for Mr. Bridges, \$308,429 and for Mr. Strianese, \$306,161.

+• The second component, which affected 60% of the 2012 non-equity incentive amount, was determined by the change in pre-tax growth of individual regions.
+The second component was calculated based on the following formula: [60%] times [base bonus] times [100% plus (percentage increase in pre-tax growth for the regions for which each of Mr. Bridges and Mr. Strianese were responsible in 2012 over 2011)], subject to a cap of 125% of 60% of the base bonus amount.
+As discussed above, the base bonus amounts for these individuals were: for Mr. Bridges, \$680,000 and for Mr. Strianese, \$675,000.
+In 2012, Mr. Bridges' region experienced an increase of 15.03%, and Mr. Strianese's region experienced an increase of 23.08% in pre-tax growth (after adjustment for gains or losses on sales of books of business and sales of fixed assets, changes in acquisition earn-out liabilities and certain regional expenses).
+As a result, the second component of the 2012 non-equity incentive amounts was: for Mr. Bridges, \$469,332 and for Mr. Strianese, \$498,473.

-After application of these formulas, the total non-equity incentive amounts representing the sum of the two components described above were: for Mr. Lydecker, \$692,172 and Mr. Strianese \$718,750.
+After application of these formulas, the total non-equity incentive amounts representing the sum of the two components described above were: for Mr. Bridges, \$777,761 and for Mr. Strianese, \$804,634.